-At the McGill School of Information Studies (SIS) we seek to find better ways to organize, access, disseminate, use, and preserve information and recorded knowledge.
+At McGill's School of Information Studies (SIS) we seek to find better ways to organize, access, disseminate, use, and preserve information and recorded knowledge.

-The McGill University School of Information Studies is a member of the iSchools, an international consortium dedicated to leading and promoting the information field.
+The McGill University School of Information Studies is an affiliate member of the iSchools, an international consortium dedicated to leading and promoting the information field.

 The iSchools organization is composed of leading information schools which share a fundamental interest in the relationship between information, technology, and people.
 These schools have joined together to build awareness of, support for, and involvement with the information field among key constituencies, principally the media, business community, research funding bodies, student prospects, and information users; and to provide informed perspectives on matters of public policy as they affect the collection, organization, dissemination, use, and preservation of information.